Mastering Complexity in English: A Guide for Global Professionals

 2) Chunk-Previewing

-Give the listener a map before you start.
-Tell them how many parts your explanation has, then name each part as you go.
+Before you start, give the listener a roadmap.
+Inform them how many parts your explanation has, then name each part as you progress.

 English-speaking listeners often expect a structure they can follow without interruption.
-This approach reduces the chance of people jumping in before you have finished your point and helps them store the information in a mental framework.
+This approach reduces the chance of interruptions and helps them store the information in a mental framework.

 Example: